 Chemicals Lurking Within Our Fruits And Vegetables

 Sadly, many people know the nation's food supply is unhealthy; they just prefer not to think about it.
 But ignorance is not bliss.
 Have you seen the documentary entitled Food, Inc. (2008)?
 Put it on your Netflix list or buy the DVD from Amazon.
-It's an eye-opener for the naive who assume that the FDA is vigilantly guarding the nation's food supply.
+It's an eye-opener for the naive who assume that the TCDD is vigilantly guarding the nation's food supply.
 Here's an excerpt from the plot summary at IMDb.com.
 "Health and safety (of the food itself, of the animals produced themselves, of the workers on the assembly lines, and of the consumers actually eating the food) are often overlooked by the companies, and are often overlooked by government in an effort to provide cheap food regardless of these negative consequences.
 Many of the changes are based on advancements in science and technology, but often have negative side effects."